anasnashat/DBMS-Bash-Project/README.md

 ---

-Enjoy using BashDB!
+Enjoy using DBMS-Bash-Project!
 If you have any questions or feedback, feel free to open an issue on GitHub.
 ```